-- Universal (Level 1) No additional support beyond that which is universally available. - Early Help (Level 2) Children and young people where some concerns are emerging and who require additional support, usually from professionals already involved with them (Threshold to Consider Early Help Assessment EHA). - Targeted Early Help (Level 3) Children and young people who are causing significant concern or where concerns recur frequently (Threshold to initiate EHA). - Specialist) (Level 4) Children and young people who are very vulnerable.
+- Early Help (Level 2) Children and young people where some concerns are emerging and who require additional support, usually from professionals already involved with them (Threshold to Consider Early Help Assessment EHA). - Targeted Early Help (Level 3) Children and young people who are causing significant concern or where concerns recur frequently (Threshold to initiate EHA). - Specialist) (Level 4) Children and young people who are very vulnerable.
 (Threshold to refer to Children's Social Care).